-Pre-allocation applications
+Pre-allocation application outcomes

 All applicants have the option to apply for pre-allocation to a particular Foundation School based on personal circumstances (please refer to the guidance on the UKFPO website).
-Applications for pre-allocation based on personal circumstances are reviewed by a national panel comprising of representatives from foundation schools, Medical Schools Council (MSC), UK medical schools and the UKFPO.
+Applications for pre-allocation based on personal circumstances are reviewed by a national panel comprising of representatives from foundation schools, UK medical schools and the UKFPO.

 Applicants must have submitted a pre-allocation application during the national FP application window to be eligible for the appeal process.